hphelion/documentation/cli.unix.2.reference.md

 `hpcloud keypairs:private:remove <key_name> [key_name...]`

 ###Description
-This command removes private key files from the ~/.hpcloud/keypairs directory which is the store used by the CLI.
-If you plan to continue to use this private key, make sure you have it stored somewhere else.
-There is no way to recover a private key that has been deleted unless you have another copy of that key.
+This command removes private key files from the ~/.hpcloud/keypairs directory,, which is the store used by the CLI.
+If continue to use this private key, store it somewhere else.
+You cannot recover a private key that has been deleted unless you have another copy of that key.
 Keys are stored in the ~/.hpcloud/keypairs directory by key name and server id, so there may be multiple copies of a single key in the private key store.

 ###Examples
 Remove 'mykey' and 'spare' from the private key storage: